Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 \subsubsection{3.3.
 Results}

 Figure \DUrole{ref}{fig:tgv-pinn-training-convergence} shows the convergence history of the total residuals (equation (\DUrole{ref}{eq:total-residual})).
-Using more GPUs did not accelerate the convergence, contrary to what we expected.
+Using more GPUs in weak scaling (i.e., more training points) did not accelerate the convergence, contrary to what we expected.
 All cases converged at a similar rate.
 Though without a quantitative criterion or justification, we considered that further training would not improve the accuracy.
 Figure \DUrole{ref}{fig:tgv-pinn-contour-t32} gives a visual taste of what the predictions from the neural network look like.

 The result visually agrees with that in figure \DUrole{ref}{fig:tgv-petibm-contour-t32}.
 However, as shown in figure \DUrole{ref}{fig:tgv-sim-time-errors}, the error magnitudes from the PINN solver are much higher than those from PetIBM.
 Figure \DUrole{ref}{fig:tgv-sim-time-errors} shows the prediction errors with respect to $t$.
 We only present the error on the $u$ velocity as those for $v$ and $p$ are similar.
 The accuracy of the PINN solver is similar to that of the $16 \times 16$ simulation with PetIBM.
 Using more GPUs, which implies more training points, does not improve the accuracy.